-Also known as TB Home

-Addresses At 16 Blackheath Road, Oxley, Queensland 4076
+Addresses At 46 Burlington Street, East Brisbane, Queensland 4169

-Type of place Cottage
+Type of place Cottage, House

 Period Interwar 1919-1939

 Style Queenslander

-Lot plan L12_SL1211
+Lot plan L233_SL838

-Key dates Local Heritage Place Since - 1 December 2017 Date of Citation - September 2009
+Key dates Local Heritage Place Since - 1 December 2017 Date of Citation - September 2016

 Construction Walls: Timber

+Criterion for listing (A) Historical; (B) Rarity; (D) Representative; (H) Historical association

-16 Blackheath Road was built between 1917 and 1932 under the Anzac Cottage and TB Homes scheme, an initiative of the Queensland War Council under the auspices of a sub-committee named the Anzac Committee.
-Its directive was to establish homes for widows and dependants of enlisted men killed, and later those who contracted tuberculosis in the First World War.
+46 Burlington Street was built in 1921 or 1922 under the Anzac Cottage scheme, an initiative of the Queensland War Council under the auspices of a sub-committee named the Anzac Committee.
+Its directive was to establish homes for widows and dependants of enlisted men killed or permanently disabled, and later those who contracted tuberculosis, in the First World War.
 The construction of the homes was funded by the Queensland Lottery, the 'Golden Casket' and they were built on donated land using volunteer labour.
 Only thirty-eight Anzac Cottages were built in Brisbane, many of which no longer survive.
-16 Blackheath Road is important as a rare surviving example of a Anzac Cottage in Brisbane.
+46 Burlington Street is important as a rare surviving example of an Anzac Cottage in Brisbane.